The 25 Top Things to Do in La Paz Mexico + Practical Tips

 Is La Paz Baja Worth Visiting?

 It absolutely is!
-Even though the majority of travelers visiting Baja California Sur by water only pass the city to get to Cabo San Lucas, La Paz is still a city with so much to offer.
+Although the majority of travelers visiting Baja California Sur by water only pass through the city to reach Cabo San Lucas, La Paz remains a city with much to offer.

 Los Cabos is more developed and tourism-oriented, but La Paz is where you will find the traditional Mexican charm and lots of things to do.

-In fact, many of the travelers who visit Los Cabos and Todos Santos end up taking day trips to La Paz to experience many popular activities exclusive to the city.
+In fact, many travelers who visit Los Cabos and Todos Santos often take day trips to La Paz to experience the city’s popular activities.

-So, if you’re looking for lots of watersports, adventure, history, and a sleepy but fun vacation to a city with the best beaches and fresh seafood, La Paz is a great place for it.
+So, if you’re looking for lots of watersports, adventure, history, and a sleepy but fun vacation to a city with the best beaches and fresh seafood, La Paz is an excellent place for it.

 There is a lot to love about La Paz and that’s why I have chosen to extend my stay every time I go there.